Seizures and Alcohol Intoxication

 Alcohol Withdrawal and Seizures

 Seizures are mostly linked with the alcohol detox and withdrawal process.
 During detox, the body expels the remnants of the alcohol from the bloodstream and tissues over a period of about a week.
-Seizures can occur during the peak phase, or at about day 3 of the detox process.
+Seizures can occur during the peak phase or on day 3 of the detox process.

 - Severe confusion